Holonomy classification of Lorentz-K\"ahler manifolds: Lorentz-K ahler metrics

 The components of the curvature tensor are defined by the equality

 Only the following coefficients may be non-zero: and it holds Let for each fixed $c$, $\Gamma_c$ denote the matrix $(\Gamma^a_{bc})$.
 Let $\xi$ be the matrix of a one of the fields It holds

 Let now $h$ be the metric defined by a potential $f$ from the theorem.
+The coefficients of the metric $h$ are analytic as complex-valued functions of real variables, i.e. the holonomy algebra $\g\otimes\Co$ of the metric is generated by the elements \eqref{nablasR}.

-It holds We will consider the frame $p,e_1,\dots e_n,q,\bar p,\bar e_1,\dots \bar e_n,\bar q$, where Using this frame, the curvature tensor of the metric $h$ can be expressed through some tensor fields in the same way as in Section \ref{secBerger} (we will use the same notations).
+It holds We will consider the frame $p,e_1,\dots, e_n,q,\bar p,\bar e_1,\dots, \bar e_n,\bar q$, where Using this frame, the curvature tensor of the metric $h$ can be expressed through some tensor fields in the same way as in Section \ref{secBerger} (we will use the same notations).
 Note that

 Consequently, $\alpha=0$, $N=0$, $P=0$, and $R_0=0$.

 Next, and Consequently, Similarly,

 Let $\g\subset\u(1,n+1)$ be the holonomy algebra of the metric $h$ at the point $0$.